archesproject/arches-modular-reports/README.md

 4. Click on the "+ Add" button next to the item called "Report configs" under the "Arches Modular Reports" section.

-5. You'll be presented with a large "Config" section that should only comtain empty curly brackets "{}".
+5. You'll be presented with a large "Config" section that should only contain empty curly brackets "{}".
 Below that is a dropdown with a listing of graphs available in your project.
 Select the graph you chose earlier in step 1 and then click the button that says "Save and continue editing".

 6. Notice that the "Config" section is populated with a default configuration.

-7. If you view a report of the type of graph set up to use the new template you should notice that it now using the new report template and has a different appearance.
+7. If you view a report of the type of graph set up to use the new template you should notice that it is now using the new report template and has a different appearance.

 ---